SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.1.1 Proportion of the population living below the international poverty line by sex, age, employment status and geographic location (urban/rural)

-This target is interpreted as to cover research about eradication of extreme poverty and reduce the number of people living below the international poverty line.
+This target is interpreted as to cover research about eradication/reduction of extreme poverty.
 Here we consider relevance limited to research about absolute poverty, vs. target 1.2 which is about poverty generally.

 This query consists of 1 phrase.
 The basic structure is *extreme/global poverty + action*.